PlaceOS/drivers/docs/writing-a-spec.md

   # ...
 end
 ```

-Along with the physical system configuration, you can test different setting configurations.
+Along with the physical system configuration you can test different setting configurations.
 Settings can also be changed throughout the life cycle of your spec.

 ```crystal
 DriverSpecs.mock_driver "Place::LogicExample" do

   settings({